ryanpapetti/ryanpapetti/README.md

 ### 🧑‍💼 WHO AM I?
-I am a Machine Learning Engineer for FeedbackFruits who loves working with data and LLMs to improve the future of pedagogy and higher education.
+I am an AI Engineer for FeedbackFruits who loves working with data and LLMs to improve the future of pedagogy and higher education.

 ### 🧑‍💻 TECH STACK